How To Set Up And Use WordPress Permalinks

 • domain.com/tag_base/tag_name

-For example, using “news” as your category base would display your category links as ‘http://domain.com/news/category_name/’.
+For example, using “recipes” as your category base will display your category links as ‘http://domain.com/recipes/category_name/’.

 So, if you make the following change in your permalinks Optional > Category base settings section …